 Careers & StudyJobs

 There are a wide range of research and non-research positions available at the RIKEN BDR.
-As the BDR laboratories are found in three main locations—Kobe, Osaka and Yokohama—and a small outpost in Hiroshima, your work location is generally determined by the laboratory that you join.
+As the BDR laboratories are found in three main locations—Kobe, Osaka and Yokohama—your work location is generally determined by the laboratory that you join.

 Recruitment for most positions occurs on a rolling basis, so interested applicants are recommended to check back periodically for currently available positions.
 Candidates are also welcome to contact the lab head directly to inquire whether a position may be opening shortly and/or whether they may be interested in having you join the laboratory.